Research

 Detailed investigation of reported gateway reflexes

-(1) the discovery of novel Gateway Reflexes,
+(1) identifying new Gateway Reflexes,

 IL-6 Amplifier and Gateway Reflex